Signals intelligence operational platforms by nation: European Union Satellite Centre

 In May 1991, however, the WEU ministers agreed to create the European Union Satellite Centre in Torrejón de Ardoz, which became a permanent center in May 1995.
 The Center neither owns nor operates any satellites, but buys and analyzes commercial imagery.
 This is not wildly dissimilar to the way the US has the National Reconnaissance Office to launch and operate satellites, with the National Geospatial-Intelligence Agency (NGA) analyzing the imagery.
 It should be stressed that the Torrejon center deals only with IMINT and possibly SAR and multispectral MASINT.
 It does not receive information directly from satellites, but from their operators.

 The center contributed to planning with reference to situations in the Balkans and Africa in the mid-1990s.
 Up to May 13, 1997, the Center was only allowed to study an area after the WEU council agreed that an area was in crisis.
 After that date, they received a "general surveillance mission" and permission to build databases.

 Bosnian operations continued to point out dependency on the US for C4I.
-The balance between building European capability without duplicating NATO remained an issueGerman SIGINT units that were part of the French-led Multinational Division (MND) in Bosnia provided intelligence to the division-level French headquarters.
+The balance between building European capability without duplicating NATO remained an issue German SIGINT units that were part of the French-led Multinational Division (MND) in Bosnia provided intelligence to the division-level French headquarters.